Virtual Classes of Representation Varieties of Upper Triangular Matrices via Topological Quantum Field Theories: Introduction

 However, these correspondences are far from being algebraic.
-As a result, the mixed Hodge structures of the above-mentioned moduli spaces have been extensively studied, for instance, via the Deligne--Hodge polynomial, or $E$-polynomial.
+As a result, the mixed Hodge structures of the above-mentioned moduli spaces have been extensively studied, for instance, via the virtual Deligne--Hodge polynomial, or $E$-polynomial

+encoding the dimensions $h_c^{k;p,q}(X) = \dim_\CC H_c^{k;p,q}(X)$ of the associated graded components with respect to the weight and Hodge filtrations of the mixed Hodge structures on the compactly supported cohomology of a complex variety $X$.
+It follows from the excision long-exact sequence on cohomology and from the K\"unneth formula (see \cite{deligne1974theorie}) that the $E$-polynomial extends to a~motivic measure

+from the Grothendieck ring of varieties to the polynomial ring in two variables $\ZZ[u,v]$, that maps the class of a complex variety $[X] \in \K(\Var_\CC)$ to its $E$-polynomial $e(X)$.

-Inspired by the Weil conjectures, an arithmetic approach was introduced by Hausel and Rodríguez-Villegas \cite{hausel_villegas} to compute the $E$-polynomial of the $\GL_n(\CC)$-character variety by counting its number of points over finite fields.
-However, the expressions were not explicit but given in terms of generating functions.
-Mereb \cite{mereb} extended this method for $G = \SL_n(\CC)$, moreover, he gave an explicit expression for $G=\SL_2(\CC)$.
+Inspired by the Weil conjectures, an arithmetic approach was introduced by Hausel and Rodríguez--Villegas \cite{hausel_villegas} to compute the $E$-polynomial of twisted $\GL_n(\CC)$-character varieties by counting its number of points over finite fields.
+In fact, using a theorem of Frobenius~\mbox{\cite{frobenius1896gruppencharaktere,witten1991quantum}} relating the number of points of a $G$-representation variety over a finite field $\FF_q$ to the dimensions of the irreducible representations of $G$ over $\FF_q$, Hausel and Rodríguez--Villegas show that the number of points of the twisted character variety over the finite fields $\mathbb{F}_q$ of $q$ elements is a~polynomial $p(q)\in \ZZ[q]$ in $q$, which in turn by a theorem of Katz, computes the $E$-polynomial of the complex twisted character variety by setting $q = uv$.
+This method was extended to the cases of $\SL_r(\CC)$-character varieties~\cite{mereb}, $\GL_r(\CC)$-character varieties with a generic parabolic structure~\cite{mellit2020poincare}, or non-orientable surfaces~\cite{letellier2020series}.

-Recently, a geometric approach was introduced by Logares, Muñoz, and Newstead \cite{arXiv11066011} by dividing the representation variety into pieces and computing the $E$-polynomial piecewise.
-Using this technique, Martínez and Muñoz \cite{arXiv14076975} gave an explicit expression for the $E$-polynomial of the $\SL_2(\CC)$-representation variety.
+Recently, a geometric approach was introduced by Logares, Mu\~noz, and Newstead \cite{arXiv11066011} by dividing the representation variety into pieces and computing the $E$-polynomial piecewise.
+Using this technique, Martínez and Mu\~noz \cite{arXiv14076975} gave an explicit expression for the $E$-polynomial of the $\SL_2(\CC)$-representation variety.
 Moreover, by combining the arithmetic and geometric approaches, Baraglia and Hekmati \cite{baraglia_hekmati} gave explicit expressions for the cases $G = \GL_3(\CC), \SL_3(\CC)$.

-The recursive patterns in these computations lead González-Prieto, Logares, and Muñoz \cite{arXiv170905724} to develop a new method using Topological Quantum Field Theories (TQFTs) to compute the class of the representation varieties in the Grothendieck ring of varieties $\K(\Var_\CC)$.
-TQFTs, originated from physics, were first introduced by Witten \cite{witten} and axiomatized by Atiyah \cite{atiyah}: a TQFT is given by a monoidal functor
+The recursive patterns in these computations lead Gonz\'alez-Prieto, Logares, and Mu\~noz~\cite{arXiv170905724} to develop a new method using topological quantum field theories (TQFTs) to compute the virtual class of the representation varieties in the Grothendieck ring of varieties $\K(\Var_\CC)$.
+TQFTs, originated from physics, were first introduced by Witten \cite{witten} and axiomatized by Atiyah~\cite{atiyah}: a~TQFT is given by a monoidal functor